Institutional Biosafety Committee Charter

 - The Campus Biological Safety Officer

-- At least one faculty expert in each of the research and biocontainment fields of study involving infectious agents or recombinant DNA conducted at UC Davis or UC Davis Health System (UCDHS).
+- At least one faculty expert in each of the research and biocontainment fields of study involving infectious agents or recombinant DNA conducted at UC Davis or UC Davis Health (UCDH).
 This specifically includes members with expertise in plant rDNA research, animal rDNA research, and human gene transfer.

-- UC Davis and UCDHS staff experts in biological safety and biocontainment as appropriate
+- UC Davis and UCDH staff experts in biological safety and biocontainment as appropriate

 - The Attending Veterinarian